vavas/blog-assets/source/_posts/elixir-built-in-documentation-and-testing-tools.md

 Don't panic!
 Those tests have some interesting peculiarities and it'll be a good opportunity to learn them.
 I know it's looking a little ugly but I hope after the explanation you'll be more comfortable with such assertions.

 The first piece to note is the `import ExUnit.CaptureIO`.
-This module gives to us the ability to capture the output of a function so we can make an assertion to that.
+This module gives to us the ability to capture the output when a function prints something so we can make an assertion to that output.
 You can learn more about such module [here](https://hexdocs.pm/ex_unit/ExUnit.CaptureIO.html#content).

 Another interesting part is the `doctest Staircase`.
 This tells that we will run the tests inside the documentation of the module `Staircase` together with this suit of tests.

 Inside our `test` case, we can see that the `capture_io` function, from the `ExUnit.CaptureIO` module, receives an anonymous function (`fn -> end`).
 This is how that function works: you should pass an anonymous functions to it so it'll be called later.
 Check the documentation linked before to see more ways to use this function.

-To finish the explanation of our tests, the string representing the output was written in the line below of our assertion because in that way the spaces before each line wouldn't mess/broke our assertion.
-You can see though that Elixir allows us to write strings using multiple lines.
+To finish the explanation of our tests, the string representing the output was written in the line below of our assertion because in that way the spaces before each line wouldn't mess/broke our assertion and it's more intuitive to see the final result.

+You can see though that Elixir allows us to write strings in multiple lines.

 ## Writing the module
 Breaking the specification more granularly, we have to: